MadeByThePinsHub/handbook/handbook/devops/index.md

+# DevOps
 The **Development and Operations** (or simply DevOps), is an [enterprise](https://www.webopedia.com/TERM/E/enterprise.html) software development phrase used to mean a type of agile relationship between IT and development operations[^1]

 ## In this section
-Just like [GitLab Handbook's Engineering section], we keep most of them here.[^2] The DevOps department is not your ordinary Engineering department, because we
+Just like [GitLab Handbook's Engineering section], we keep most of them here.[^2] The DevOps department is not your ordinary Engineering department, because we have different departments for each DevOps stage.

 ## Communication